Orthogonal polynomials: Multiple orthogonal polynomials

 Multiple orthogonal polynomials are polynomials in one variable that are orthogonal with respect to a finite family of measures.

 Sobolev orthogonal polynomials

 These are orthogonal polynomials with respect to a Sobolev inner product, i.e. an inner product with derivatives.
 Including derivatives has big consequences for the polynomials, in general they no longer share some of the nice features of the classical orthogonal polynomials.

 Orthogonal polynomials with matrices

 Orthogonal polynomials with matrices have either coefficients that are matrices or the indeterminate is a matrix.

+There are two popular examples: either the coefficients $\{a_i\}$ are matrices or $x$: